-A case series study was conducted on patients aged 16-60 with post-burn grafted hand contractures, study evaluated functional and aesthetic outcomes after a single session of lipofilling; A case series study carried out from May 2019 to August 2020 on twenty patients with post-burn grafted hand contractures.
+A case series study where patients aged 16-60 with post-burn grafted hand contractures, evaluating functional and aesthetic outcomes after a single session of lipofilling; A case series study carried out from May 2019 to August 2020 on twenty patients with post-burn grafted hand contractures.
 All patients underwent autologous fat transfer to their burnt grafted hands.
 Hand function and cosmesis and Patients' contentment were evaluated utilizing the Patient Observer Scar Assessment Scale.